dimikara/Operationalizing-Machine-Learning/README.md

 Concluding, the high data imbalance is something that can be handled in a future execution, leading to an obvious improvement of the model.

 * Another factor that I would improve is **n_cross_validations**.
 As cross-validation is the process of taking many subsets of the full training data and training a model on each subset, the higher the number of cross validations is, the higher the accuracy achieved is.
-However, a high number also raises computation time (a.k.a. training time) thus costs so there must be a balance between the two factors.
+However, a high number also raises computation time (a.k.a. training time) thus costs, so there must be a balance between the two factors.

     _Note_: In case I would be able to improve ```n_cross_validations```, I would also have to increase ```experiment_timeout_minutes``` as the current setting of 15 minutes would not be enough.